azbones/cis503_data_science_tools/README.md

 # CIS 503 Introduction to R and Data Science Tools

-This is the repository for the ASU CIS 503 lab for Fall 2019.
+This is the repository for the ASU CIS 503 optional lab activities.

 The objective of these labs is to allow students to get a hands-on introduction to data science tools and techniques.
 These labs will  help managers see the actual process and tools data scientists use and provide a jumping off point for those that might want to develop their technical skills further.
 No programming background is required, but being familiar with scripting will be helpful.